xkilian/genDevConfig/README.rst

 	1. Cricket

-genDevConfig version 3.x can create configuration profiles for the following networking tools :
+genDevConfig version 3.x (THIS VERSION) can create configuration profiles for the following networking tools :

 	1. Shinken